khris22/khris22.github.io/_posts/2019-10-10-activerecord_is_a_very_active_gem.markdown

 permalink:  activerecord_is_a_very_active_gem
 ---

 Activating ActiveRecord is as easy as typing in `gem install activerecord` or simply just adding it in your Gemfile and running bundle.
-Then you have to make the [connection between Active Record and your database] (https://apidock.com/rails/ActiveRecord/ConnectionHandling/establish_connection).
+Then you have to make the [connection between Active Record and your database](https://apidock.com/rails/ActiveRecord/ConnectionHandling/establish_connection).

 Once the connection has been established, we need to link our model/s to ActiveRecord by inheriting from `ActiveRecord::Base`.
 Once this has been our model/s has now a whole bunch of methods that can be used like `.create` or `.find`.
 We do not even need to indicate our `attr_accessor` since ActiveRecord already has this method built in.

 Since ActiveRecord acts as a bridge between our model/s and our database (in this case SQLite).
-It has made it easier to [create tables and columns, manipulate,  and delete information in our database.] (https://guides.rubyonrails.org/active_record_basics.html#crud-reading-and-writing-data)
+It has made it easier to [create tables and columns, manipulate,  and delete information in our database.](https://guides.rubyonrails.org/active_record_basics.html#crud-reading-and-writing-data)

 To add more this gem’s awesomeness, it also creates a user [input validation](https://guides.rubyonrails.org/active_record_validations.html) behind the scenes.
 It can validate whether the username or email is unique, if the user has filled out details on your forms before it persists bad data in your database.
 All these things and more can be done just because of one gem!
 How cool is that?!